salsify/ruby-exclaim/README.md

 ```

 To render the children, the component implementation must accept a `&render_child` block argument
-(though it may name that argument whatever it wants).
+(although it may name that argument whatever it wants).

 Note that Ruby lambdas cannot use the `yield` keyword, so they must reference the block argument explicitly:
 ```